Jamie Lee Curtis: Children's books

+Graphic novel

+In February 2022, Curtis was announced to have co-written a graphic novel, Mother Nature, which is based on an upcoming eco-horror film made by Comet Pictures and Blumhouse Productions that will be written and directed by Curtis.
+The graphic novel was published in July 2023 by Titan Comics, written by Curtis and filmmaker Russell Goldman, and illustrated by Karl Stevens.

 Invention

 In 1987, Curtis filed a US patent application that subsequently issued as Patent No. 4,753,647.
 This is a modification of a diaper with a moisture-proof pocket containing wipes that can be taken out and used with one hand.
 Curtis refused to allow her invention to be marketed until companies started selling biodegradable diapers.
 The full statutory term of this patent expired February 20, 2007, and it is now in the public domain.
 She filed a second US patent application related to disposable diapers in 2016 which issued as US Patent 9,827,151 on November 28, 2017, and will expire on September 7, 2036.

 Blogging

 Curtis was a blogger for The Huffington Post online newspaper from 2011 to 2017.
 On her website, Curtis tells her young readers that she "moonlights as an actor, photographer, and closet organizer".

 Podcasts

 Curtis launched the podcast series Letters from Camp on Audible in 2020 and Good Friend with Jamie Lee Curtis for iHeartRadio in 2021.